-- 53. A copy of all court-related custody and protection orders must be kept in the kindergarten.
-A copy must be sent to the Chief Executive Officer at He Whānau Manaaki's Head Office. - 54.
-Teaching Teams shall maintain a confidential file (this may be in the form of a "Concerns Book/Notebook") in the kindergarten in which to document observations of concern regarding the safety of children. - 55.
+- 55. A copy of all court-related custody and protection orders must be kept in the kindergarten.
+A copy must be sent to the Chief Executive Officer at He Whānau Manaaki's Head Office. - 56.
+Etu Ao Visiting Teachers must ensure a copy of all court-related custody and protection orders be kept at Head Office.
+A copy must be sent to He Whānau Manaaki Head Office and drawn to the attention of the Chief Executive Officer. - 57.
+Teaching Teams shall maintain a confidential file (this may be in the form of a "Concerns Book/Notebook") in the kindergarten in which to document observations of concern regarding the safety of children. - 58.
 Documentation about concerns shall not be held on the kindergarten premises indefinitely.
-It shall be passed on to the Designated Person for Child Protection or Chief Executive Officer at the time the child stops attending. - 56.
-Employees, volunteers and contractors shall keep a record of what has been observed and/or disclosed by the child a report of the verbal and behavioural observations shall include dates, times and the name of the person making the observations.
-Any follow-up actions shall be recorded. - 57.
+It shall be passed on to the Designated Person for Child Protection or Chief Executive Officer at the time the child stops attending. - 59.
+Employees, volunteers and contractors shall keep a record of what has been observed and/or disclosed by the child - a report of the verbal and behavioural observations shall include dates, times and the name of the person making the observations.
+Any follow-up actions shall be recorded. - 60.
 Employees, volunteers and contractors shall sign and date the documentation.
-Critical information must not be held back when a report to the relevant agency is made. - 58.
-Any documentation about concerns shall be passed onto the Senior Teacher or Manager and Designated Person for Child Protection or Chief Executive Officer immediately. - 59.
-If the Designated Person for Child Protection is unavailable for advice and guidance then staff should consult with any member of the Senior Leadership Team.
+Critical information must not be held back when a report to the relevant agency is made. - 61.
+Any documentation about concerns shall be passed onto the Senior Teacher or Manager and Designated Person for Child Protection or Chief Executive Officer immediately. - 62.
+If the Designated Person for Child Protection is unavailable for advice and guidance, then staff should consult with any member of the Senior Leadership Team.